 - Any prior transactions

-These documents allow the analyst to determine the company’s past and potential future performance to determine typical profits.
+These documents for a business valuation allow the analyst to determine the company’s past and potential future performance to determine typical profits.
 This information is then used to determine the value of the company.
-This list is not exhaustive, but provides the basic information a valuation analyst will request.
-Documentation helps not only accurately determine a business value, but also to maximize it.
+This list is not exhaustive but provides the basic information a valuation analyst will request.
+Documentation helps accurately determine a business value as well as maximize it.